-At the end of practicum for each site (usually spring or summer), the student completes an anonymous Evaluation of Agency Supervisor(s) form that includes an evaluation of the Agency's setting/materials and administrative support, the Supervisor's start-up of the practicum, supervisory skills, and evaluation process, as well as qualitative evaluations of the agency and supervisor.
-This evaluation is completed by the student and must be reviewed by the supervisor by the end of final exam week.
+At the end of practicum for each site (usually spring or summer), the student is encouraged to complete an anonymous Evaluation of Agency Supervisor(s) form that includes an evaluation of the Agency's setting/materials and administrative support, the Supervisor's start-up of the practicum, supervisory skills, and evaluation process, as well as qualitative evaluations of the agency and supervisor.
 Students can elect to review their evaluation of the supervisor with their clinical supervisor prior to the end of the practicum, but it is not required.
 Evaluations of supervisors by students are shared in aggregate and anonymized fashion after a number are accumulated.
 In the event that evaluations need to be discussed with site supervisors by the ADCT, students and the ADCT will have a conversation on the exigency and how best to proceed.